Behind the Wheel: Exploring the Mechanics of Driver Monitoring Systems

 The system evaluates the driver’s behaviour and attentiveness by analysing various factors such as eye movement, head position, blinking frequency, facial expressions, and even physiological indicators like heart rate variability (in some advanced systems).

 If the system detects any concerning behaviour indicating potential driver distraction or fatigue, it can generate alerts to notify the driver.
-These alerts can be in the form of visual warnings displayed on the dashboard, auditory alerts, or haptic feedback such as seat vibrations.
+With driver alertness monitoring, these alerts can be in the form of visual warnings displayed on the dashboard, auditory alerts, or haptic feedback such as seat vibrations.

 Event Data Recording